Back to blog

 4. Regulatory compliance: The telecom industry is heavily regulated.
 MVNEs ensure that all legal requirements and customer protections are met, minimizing the risk of non-compliance.

 The key difference between an MVNA and an MVNE is that MVNAs typically do not provide a suite of backend services like billing or CRM systems.
 Instead, MVNAs focus solely on securing cost-effective network access for MVNOs.
-While MVNAs may offer some additional services, their primary role is to act as a reseller of network services.
+Whilst MVNAs may offer some additional services, their primary role is to act as a reseller of network services.
 For this reason, MVNOs working with an MVNA will need to source additional services from other providers or build them in-house.

 For more information read our blog: MNO, MVNA, MVNE, MVNO: What’s the difference?